jodelamo/AnyIpsum/README.md

 ## Usage

-Ipsum variations are stored in `Ipsum.plist`, and will be read upon application launch.
+Click the menu bar icon and pick an ipsum variation.
+A paragraph will be copied to the pasteboard.

 Example output: